kturchik/Workshop-1/README.md

 CHECKPOINT - Select the Play button, you should now see our holes randomly spawning moles

 Select the mole in the Prefabs folder and drag it back to our scenes folder (told you :) )
-	Click on Add Component and search for the "Mole" script Click on the script to add it to the mole
+	Click on Add Component and search for the "Mole" script, click on the script to add it to the mole Click on Add Component again and search for "Box Collider 2D" Click on the add the Box Collider (make sure it's the 2D one) to the mole Change the Offset of the Box Collider to -1 and the size to 2 x 2
+ADDENDUM: THIS IS WHAT WAS CAUSING THE BUG DURING THE WORKSHOP!
-	Click on Add Component again and search for "Box Collider 2D" Click on the add the Box Collider (make sure it's the 2D one) to the mole Change the Offset of the Box Collider to -1 and the size to 2 x 2 Go to the top of the Inspector and make sure you press Apply to change the Prefab Delete the mole from the scene again ( goodbye mole!
+	--> Check the Is Trigger box (this sets the collider as a trigger instead of a physics collider) Go to the top of the Inspector and make sure you press Apply to change the Prefab Delete the mole from the scene again ( goodbye mole!
 Q.Q)

-Now go back to the resources folder and select the mole animation (the icon with the play button)
+In the resources folder, select the mole animation (the icon with the play button)
-	Click on it and uncheck Loop Time
+	Click on it and uncheck Loop Time (This ensures that the animation plays only once)

 Now select the mole controller (the icon with the shapes)
 	You'll see an orange box, which is our mole animation, click on it and change it's name to "spawn" (at the top of the inspector, press enter to save the new name)